 Bone weakness leading to increased risk of fractures

 Loss of memory or seizures

 CKD is a progressive condition and there is no cure for the condition.
-As the condition worsens, and glomerular filtration rate falls, patients will require renal replacement therapy i.e. dialysis or a kidney transplant for survival:
+As the condition worsens, and the glomerular filtration rate falls, patients will require renal replacement therapy i.e. dialysis or a kidney transplant for survival:

 The prevalence of CKD was estimated to be about 9.1% globally in 2017, accounting for about 1.2 million deaths annually.
-The condition is reported to be more common in female gender as compared to their male counterparts (9.5% vs. 7.3%)
+The condition is reported to be more common in the female gender as compared to their male counterparts (9.5% vs. 7.3%)

 The prevalence has increased by about 29% between 1990 and 2017 and is thought to be rising steeply due to the ageing population worldwide.